Unleash/unleash/docs/deploy/configuring-unleash.md

 title: Configuring Unleash
 ---

-In (this is deploy) order to customize "anything" in Unleash you need to use [Unleash from Node.js](./getting_started#option-two---from-nodejs):
+In order to customize "anything" in Unleash you need to use [Unleash from Node.js](./getting_started#option-two---from-nodejs):

 ```js
 const unleash = require('unleash-server');